 We are developing TSC-204 as a TCR-T therapy candidate targeting a known cancer antigen, melanoma-associated antigen 1, or MAGE-A1, that will include multiple TCRs for different HLA-restricted epitopes on this target.
 Using our TargetScan platform we have identified MAGE-A1 as one of the targets of T cells from a head and neck cancer patient responding to checkpoint inhibitor therapy.
-From this patient, we discovered multiple different TCRs recognizing a novel HLA-C07:02 restricted epitope of MAGE-A1 which is a cancer/testis gene frequently overexpressed in a wide variety of solid tumors, including approximately 45% of head & neck cancers, 50% of melanomas, 50% of cervical cancers and 50% of non-small cell lung cancers.
+From this patient, we discovered multiple different TCRs recognizing a novel HLA-C07:02 restricted epitope of MAGE-A1 which is a cancer/testis gene frequently overexpressed in a wide variety of solid tumors, including approximately 45% of head and neck cancers, 50% of melanomas, 50% of cervical cancers and 50% of non-small cell lung cancers.
 In addition to these highly active HLA-C07:02 restricted TCRs, we are also using ReceptorScan to identify additional clinical TCRs for MAGE-A1 epitopes presented on multiple other HLA alleles to further expand the addressable patient population.
 TScan believes that it is the only company with a disclosed TCR program in MAGE-A1 for HLA types other than A02:01.
-The Company anticipates filing an IND for TSC-204 in the second half of 2022.
+The Company filed INDs for TSC-204-A0201 and TSC-204-C0702 in December 2022, and the FDA cleared these INDs in January 2023, allowing us to proceed with Phase 1 clinical development enabling activities.